 Egyptian pound steady at official auction, stronger on black market

-Egypt’s central bank kept the pound steady at 7.53 to the dollar at a foreign exchange auction on Monday.
-A trader said the currency strengthened on the black market.
+Egypt's central bank kept the pound steady at 7.53 to the dollar at a foreign exchange auction on Thursday, while the currency strengthened on the black market.

-The central bank has now kept the official exchange rate steady for three weeks after letting the pound weaken at the beginning of 2015.
-This weakening and other measures have helped reduce black market trading.
+The central bank has held the official exchange rate steady for more than three months since letting the pound weaken at the beginning of 2015.
+This weakening and other measures have helped reduce black market trading significantly.

-The central bank said it offered $40 million on Monday and sold $38.4 million at a cut-off price of 7.5301 pounds per dollar, the same level as at the last sale held on Sunday.
+In Thursday's auction, the bank said it had offered $40 million and sold $37.8 million at a cut-off price of 7.5301 pounds per dollar, unchanged from Tuesday's rate.

 On the black market, the pound was trading at 7.65 pounds to the dollar on Thursday, a trader said, stronger than the 7.68/7.675 pounds quoted on Tuesday.